How to Choose Goggles for Skiing and Snowboarding

 Additional Lens Features of Ski / Snowboard Goggles

-UV protection: Virtually all goggles sold today offer 100% UV protection from all 3 types of ultraviolet rays—UVA, UVB and UVC.
+UV protection: Virtually all goggles sold today offer 100% UV protection from all three types of ultraviolet rays—UVA, UVB and UVC.
 Remember, even when it's cloudy, UV rays are bouncing off of the snow.
+(And yes, you can still get sunburned in winter.
+Read our article that busts myths about winter).

 Polarized lenses: A polarizing filter's primary function is to reduce glare from sunlight on snow or water.

-Photochromic lenses: These lenses automatically change their tint level according to conditions and UV intensity.
+Photochromic lenses: Snow goggles with these lenses automatically change tint level according to conditions and UV intensity.
 The more sun and UV rays, the darker the lenses become.
 If it's snowing or overcast the lens stays lighter.
 Indoors, they always stay light no matter the light intensity.
+Photochromic tech doesn’t work immediately, which means you can be skiing a shaded tree run, then pop into the sunshine and struggle to see because your goggles didn’t adjust in time.

 Mirrored lenses: Mirrored lenses have a partial or full lens coating on the outside of the outer lens.
 This reflects more light and thus allows in less light (by between 10% and 50%) than non-mirrored lenses.